pooja614/ML_DL_projects/README.md

    previous examples of how much similar bulldozers have been sold for.
 * Preprocessing, EDA, modelling, feature importance is explored.
 </pre>
+Fraudulent Transactions.
+ Fraud Detection Model contains following steps:
+   -Import and Explore Dataset
+   -Remove correlation if there is correlation between unrelated features.
+   -Apply Variable Transformation on the skewed columns.
+   -Apply onehot encoding on categorical variables -Preserve customer and merchant id information to form additional categorical features.
+   -Train test split with 80-20 rule.
+   -Apply sampling for class imbalance.
+   -Fit the model to RandomForestClassifier and Logistic Regression.
+   -Visualize and analyse the results.

 Machine Learning Project with GUI
 <pre>
 This project is based on NSL-KDD dataset, we applied different algorithms to NSL-KDD data set to classify